natcap/gcm-downscaling/readme.md

 ## Adding new data sources
 ### global data:
-New CMIP6 models, or any other new global data source can be made available by following the examples in `scripts/preprocessing/` to create `zarr` stores and move them to the `natcap-climate-data` bucket.
+New CMIP6 models or other new global data source can be made available by following the examples in `scripts/preprocessing/` to create `zarr` stores and move them to the `natcap-climate-data` bucket.